 • Simplicity: Its simple formulation is sufficient for everyday crafts and light repairs.

-Who should get PVA Glue (and why)?
+Who should get yellow/aliphatic PVA wood glue (and why)?

 Serious crafters, woodworkers, and professionals who demand a high-strength, durable adhesive should opt for PVA glue.
 Its specialized formulations cater to various needs, from water resistance to flexibility, making it suitable for multiple applications.

-Who should get White Glue (and why)?
+Who should get white PVA (and why)?

 Parents, teachers, and casual hobbyists looking for an easy-to-use, safe adhesive for everyday crafts, school projects, or light home repairs should choose white glue.